 The Institute Today

-The Monterey Institute offers graduate programs that prepare innovative professionals to provide leadership in cross-cultural, multilingual environments.
-Practical skills, collaborative processes, and innovative approaches are defining features of a Monterey Institute education.
-The Institute’s unique "Monterey Way" learning model ensures that students are learning through firsthand experiences in more than one language.
-Monterey Institute learners are problem solvers and process masters, building sustainable, equitable solutions for a global community through our interdisciplinary blend of business, policy, and language.
+The Middlebury Institute of International Studies at Monterey offers graduate programs that prepare professionals to provide leadership in cross-cultural, multilingual environments.
+Practical skills, collaborative processes, and innovative approaches are defining features of a Middlebury Institute education.
+Middlebury Institute learners are problem solvers and process masters, building sustainable, equitable solutions for a global community through our interdisciplinary blend of business, policy, and language.